Making a Comeback After a Fall

 “Cheating and weakness are two separate things.” — Bhaktisiddhanta Sarasvati

-At the same time, you don’t want to postpone meaningful change to a future that will never come.
-So how can you tell whether you’re making progress despite a few slips, or you’re hopelessly repeating the same tired mistakes?
-To answer this question, you need to understand the difference between slipping because of weakness, and crumbling because of dishonesty.
+At the same time, you don’t want to make excuses and postpone meaningful change to a future that might never come.
+So how can you tell whether you’re making progress despite a few slips and setbacks, or you’re hopelessly repeating the same tired mistakes?
+To answer this question, you need to understand the difference between slipping and crumbling.

-• Slipping is a mistake that happens because of weakness.
-When you analyze what happened, the mistakes you made were out of ignorance or weakness, and not any informed, voluntary choices on your part.
-You were sincerely trying, and your mind was committed.
-But because you haven’t developed the strategy, strength, or support that you need yet, you did something you regret.
+Slipping is a mistake that happens because of weakness.
+When you analyze what happened, the mistakes you made were not because of any informed, voluntary choices on your part.
+You were sincerely trying, and your mind was determined.
+But because you haven’t developed the strategy, strength, or support you need yet, you did something you regret.
 Don’t be too hard on yourself for this.
-Just like it’s not possible for a child to learn to how walk without falling, mistakes are part of the recovery journey, too.
-As long as you’re giving your best effort and learning from your mistakes, these setbacks are only temporary.
+Just like it’s not possible for a child to learn to how walk without falling sometimes, mistakes are part of the journey.
+As long as you give your best effort and learn from your mistakes, these setbacks are only temporary.
 So don’t be discouraged.
 Get back up and keep trying.
 You’re meant to stand and walk.

-• Crumbling is when you make choices that contribute to the problem.
+Crumbling is when you make choices that contribute to the problem.
 You might be going through the motions and saying all the right things.
 But you’re not sincerely trying to reach the actual outcome of sobriety.
-Instead, you find excuses that soothe your ego, and avoid accountability, while creating space for you to make more poor choices.
-The danger is that as soon as you allow yourself to accept just one excuse or exception, it puts your mind in a state to cheat even more.
-The psychology of lying is that after you get away with it once, you keep going even more with it.
-Every new excuse or exception creates a loophole you can exploit at any time, this creating a pattern.
+Instead, you find excuses that soothe your ego, avoid accountability, and create opportunities for more poor choices.
+The danger is that as soon as you allow yourself even one exception, you start to repeat that exception over and over.
 The exception becomes the rule.
+Every time you crumble, it puts your mind into an impulsive, careless state where you consider cheating even more.
+And you can’t make any progress while you’re in this mindset.

-Desire, fantasy, and excuses are natural for the mind.
+The main dilemma for anyone trying to overcome addiction that desires, fantasies, and excuses come to the mind automatically.
 They’re also very powerful.
-Until you find the power inside yourself to remain unmoved by them, the situation will seem truly hopeless.
-That’s why, as you sincerely look for the path out of addiction, you need to find a place inside yourself that can stand strong against the onslaught of unworthy cravings.
+One moment you think you’re safe, and the next you’re struggling to resist a terrible thought.
+Until you find a power inside yourself that enables you to remain unmoved by these inner demons, so to speak, the situation will seem truly hopeless.
+That’s why, as you sincerely look for the path to freedom, you need to find a place inside yourself that can stand strong against the onslaught of unworthy cravings.

-The most obvious place to start in any winning strategy is to stop getting in your own way.
-Stop doing things you know you can change that are only making the situation worse.
-But you can go even further than merely not cheating.
-You can use your intelligence to do the opposite of cheating.
+You want to apply your intelligence to a winning strategy.
+The most obvious place to start is to stop doing things you know you know are only making the situation worse.
+But you can go even further than not cheating.
+You can also use your intelligence to do the opposite of cheating.

-• Instead of playing with fire, don’t take unnecessary risks.
+Instead of playing with fire, avoid unnecessary risks.

-Following these principles is necessary for recovery, and therefore we can even call them laws.
-Once you find yourself neglecting any of these laws, remember that crumbling isn’t far away.
-Rather than measuring your progress by how much you think about change, or how much you talk about it, measure it by how well you align your choices with positive principles.
+It’s not possible to achieve a full recovery from addiction without following these principles, and therefore we can call them laws.
+In fact, once you find yourself neglecting one or more of these laws, you can expect that relapse isn’t very far away.
+For this reason, be careful.
+Rather than measuring your progress by how much you think or talk about change, measure how well you’re aligning your choices with these prerequisites.

-Let’s explore these laws in more detail, which lie at the heart of a successful comeback.
+Now, let’s explore these four laws in more detail, which lie at the heart of a successful comeback.

 Law 1: Embrace Challenges

 Imagine that you’re stuck in a dark, cold well.
 Luckily, there’s a sturdy ladder that’s just tall enough to reach the surface.
-But the cold is really biting, and you want to get nice and warm before you start the long climb to the top.
-So you break the ladder into pieces and make a fire.
-It feels really cozy for a few hours, but then you realize your mistake.
-You’re stuck with no way to get out.
+But the main thing you notice is that the cold is really biting, so you want to get nice and warm before you start the long climb to the top.
+You break the ladder into pieces and make a fire.
+It feels really cozy for a few hours.
+But then you realize your mistake: You’re stuck now with no way to get out.

-The moral of the story is: Sometimes the only way out of an unpleasant situation is to accept some temporary discomfort and embrace whatever challenges will put you in a better position.
-Otherwise, trying to numb your feelings just because they’re unpleasant doesn’t actually solve the problem.
-You remain stuck in a dark place, becoming more and more dependent on addictive habits to cope with it.
-The longer you stay, the more it makes you feel incapable of handling life sober.
-You lose your freedom to control yourself and your life.
-Instead, do the opposite.
-Process your unpleasant emotions and face difficult situations, so that you can build your self-confidence and make life better.
+The moral of the story is: Life is hard.
+Sometimes the only way out of an unpleasant situation is to accept some temporary discomfort while you do whatever it takes to better position yourself.
+No matter how bleak things get, there’s always something you can do to make life better.
+The important thing is taking action to change your circumstances, rather than trying to numb your pain while keeping it the same.
+Trying to numb your pain doesn’t actually solve the problem.
+You remain stuck in the same dark place, becoming more and more dependent on addictive habits to cope.
+The longer you procrastinate the work that needs to be done, the more you feel incapable of handling life sober.
+You lose your power and freedom to control yourself and your destiny.
+Therefore, do the opposite.
+Accept your pain and face your challenges head-on, so that you can build your self-confidence and make life better.

 Embracing challenges is not about punishing yourself or suffering for its own sake.
-It’s about aligning your actions with your values and making choices that are better for you in the long-term.
-You stop treating pain like an emergency and start seeing it as something you can move through with intention.
+It’s about aligning your actions with your higher values and making choices that are better for you in the long-term.
+You start to see comfort as a preference rather than a necessity, and discomfort as something you can move through with intention.
 Each time you do, you prove to yourself what you’re capable of and deepen your self-respect.
-Therefore, embrace challenges that will deepen your integrity and well-being.
-When you see these choices as serving your best interest, you’ll have a positive attitude that empowers you to keep going.
+Therefore, instead of running away from your pain, take care of yourself, work harder, grow stronger, and embrace challenges that will deepen your integrity and improve the circumstances of your life.
+When you see this journey as serving your best interest, you’ll have a positive attitude that empowers you to keep going when it’s hard.
 That way, even when you make a mistake, getting back on track will be a return to something you love.

-You don’t need to eliminate disturbing thoughts entirely—that’s not a realistic goal.
-Instead, focus on what you do with them.
-You don’t need to believe every impression you have, or act on every impulse you feel.
-Instead, be conscious and intentional with your beliefs and actions, rather than allowing the struggle with disturbing thoughts to undermine your self-control.
+Lastly, you don’t need to eliminate disturbing thoughts entirely—that’s not a realistic goal.
+Instead, focus on how you respond to them.
+You’re not obligated to believe every impression or act on every impulse.
+The key is to stay conscious and intentional with your beliefs and actions, so that the presence of difficult thoughts doesn’t erode your self-control or pull you away from your deeper values.

 Law 3: Don’t Accept Excuses

 No one likes to feel ashamed of themselves.
 Even when we make serious mistakes, we often try to justify them to make ourselves look better.
-We blame circumstances or other people, convince ourselves we had no choice, or focus on others peoples’ flaws.
+We blame circumstances or other people, reason why we had no choice, or point to other people who seem worse.
 There are endless diversions you can come up with.
-But no matter how clever the reasoning, the real purpose any excuse is to soften the guilt over something that, deep down, you know was a poor choice.
+But no matter how clever the reasoning, the real purpose behind any excuse is to soften the guilt over something that, deep down, you know was a poor choice.
+That’s why making excuses is another form of cheating.

 What makes something an excuse?
 An excuse is strong enough to justify pulling the trigger, but not strong enough to hold up to real scrutiny.
 It’s a kind of reasoning designed for the effect of weakening your resistance to something you crave, rather than to uncovering the truth.
 When you’re in doubt, imagine seeking feedback from someone you trust and respect.
 Would you be confident in your reasoning?
 There’s nothing wrong taking breaks or enjoying treats in moderation, for example.
 But there are also ideas that are obviously indefensible, like stealing prescription drugs.
 The more you expose your thinking about a habit under question, the more you open up the opportunity to find healthy alternatives.
 This is how you break free from self-deception and start making choices that align with your values.